tomaskraus/ts-propper/README.md

 Simplified Lenses for TypeScript.
 For those who find the traditional (otherwise great) [Functional Lenses][1] implementation too overwhelming to start with.
-Unlike traditional Lenses, Propper's syntax is more object-oriented.

 - Easy to use.
 - Typed.
 With `d.ts` for Javascript.
-- Object-oriented & Functional programming friendly.
+- Functional programming friendly.
 - Immutable.
 - Well tested.
 - 100% code coverage.

-In a short, _Lens_ is basically a property accessor.
+In a short, _propper_ is basically a property accessor.
 Can read and manipulate the property it points (focuses) to.
 With immutability in mind.

-### With Lenses, you can:
+### With _propper_, you can:

 - **View** object's property value.
 - **Set** object's property value.
 - **Evaluate** object's property value by calling a function over it.
 - Set object's property value by calling a function **over** the property.

-Think of Lens as a "better getter/setter" layer that helps other code to not use the object's internal structure.
+Think of _propper_ as a "better getter/setter" layer that helps other code to not use the object's internal structure.

-### Why use Lenses
+### Why use _propper_

 - **Immutable**.
-Instead modifying object's property, lens create a deep copy of that object, with new property value.
+Instead modifying object's property, _propper_ create a deep copy of that object, with new property value.
 - Prevents property access logic duplication, whenever a property is used.
-If an object structure design is changed, the only things to be modified are Lenses for that object.
+If an object structure design is changed, the only things to be modified in your code are _proppers_ for that object.

 ## Installation